kobakei/grenade/README.md

 Setting Intent object to `onActivityResult` has the same problem as above.
 Grenade offers APIs to build Intent to pass `setResult` and to handle `onActivityResult` as type safe way.

+As an example, let's think about handling DetailActivity's result in MasterActivity.

 At first, in MasterActivity, add method to handle result of DetailActivity with `@OnActivityResult` annotation.
 Moreover, call `MasterActivityNavigator.onActivityResult` in `onActivityResult`.

 ```java